MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/create-new-cmdlet.md

 OutputHandlers          :
 ```

 The following example shows how to create a new configuration file.
+The file will be saved as Show-AzCmAgent.crescendo.json.

 ```powershell
 $parameters = @{